helge17/tuxguitar/INSTALL.md

 ```

 This installs WSL2, the Ubuntu distro by default, and sets everything up.
 If it says you need a restart, do it.
 After reboot, open "Ubuntu" from the Start Menu.
 Let it finish installing and set up a UNIX username/password.
-Since WSL2 is seperate from your main machine, in order to connect to GitHub, you will need to generate an SSH key if you don’t have one.
+Since WSL2 is seperate from your main machine, in order to connect to GitHub, you will need to generate an SSH key if you don't have one.

 ### Installing Prerequisites

-At this point, you can proceed in the WSL2 window with the "Install Prerequisites" instructions from the Build for Windows on Linux including "Download and install SWT for Windows"
+At this point, you can proceed in the WSL2 window with the "Install Prerequisites" instructions from the Build for Windows on Linux including "Download and install SWT for Windows".

 ### Get the TuxGuitar sources